Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Introduction

 which is obtained by tracing out the degrees of freedom in $B$.
 We can define the \textit{von~Neumann (vN) entropy} of subsystem $A$

-which satisfies the properties of an entanglement monotone and for a pure state $\rho$ acts as a measure of the entanglement between $A$ and its complement.
-The logarithm of the density matrix is often difficult to compute .
-Thus, it is convenient to study also the \textit{Rényi entropies}
+which satisfies the properties of an entanglement monotone and for a pure state $\rho$ acts as a measure of the entanglement between $A$ and $B$.
+The logarithm of the density matrix is often difficult to compute.
+Thus, it is convenient to study also \textit{Rényi entropies}

 from which the $\alpha\rightarrow1$ limit recovers the vN entropy.
-More generally, the complete entanglement properties of a state are encoded in the entanglement Hamiltonian $H_{A}$ defined by $\rho_{A}=e^{-H_{A}}$, and thus playing the role of a generating Hamiltonian for the reduced density matrix~\cite{laflorencie_quantum_2016}.
+More generally, the complete entanglement properties of a state are encoded in the \textit{entanglement Hamiltonian} $H_{A}$ defined by $\rho_{A}=e^{-H_{A}}$, and thus playing the role of a generating Hamiltonian for the reduced density matrix~\cite{laflorencie_quantum_2016}.